 The Map or Geographic Report displays pie charts reflecting the relative abundance of the COVID-19 variant groups over the monitored communities.

 By default, the current month is displayed.
 Click on the “play” button to start the animation.
 Use the drop-down menu to limit the view to a specific variant group.
+When you select a variant using the drop-down menu, the plot will show you where and when the variant was first detected.
 In the resulting view, the circle size is proportional to the relative abundance of the selected variant group in wastewater from 0% to 100%.
 Click over the chart to reveal more information.
+The variants are listed in the legend in alphabetical order.
 Data are binned per month.

 The Wisconsin State Laboratory of Hygiene WSLH sequences about 20% of the samples that are tested for routine COVID-19 wastewater surveillance.
 Only samples with sufficient amounts of virus are sequenced.
 Large cities and university towns are primarily selected to be sequenced.
 Rural sewersheds are also monitored to obtain a representative picture of COVID-19 variants circulating in the state.